druglogics/ags-paper/docs/index.md

 ```

 :::{.green-box}
-- The average fitness stabilizes after $5-10$ generations but also the standard deviation: new models are still getting created through the crossover genetic algorithm phase to explore various model parameterization while keeping the fitness score relatively high.
+- The average fitness stabilizes after $\approx 10-15$ generations but also the standard deviation: new models are still being created through the crossover genetic algorithm phase to explore various model parameterization while keeping the fitness score relatively high.
+- The *S*-shaped (sigmoid) curve is in agreement with [Holland's schema theorem](https://en.wikipedia.org/wiki/Holland%27s_schema_theorem).
 :::

 # CASCADE 2.0 Analysis (Link Operator Mutations) {-}